 Methodist Protestant Church Years

 Between 1866 and 1874, Clara and John Wetherald worked within the Michigan Methodist Protestant Church.
-John was an ordained elder and during their time in the denomination.
-Both Clara and John were appointed to churches, with Clara having separate appointments from John.
-Clara first appears in the Michigan Methodist Protestant Annual Conference Minutes in 1871.
+John was an ordained elder during their time in the denomination.
+Clara and John were appointed to churches, with Clara having separate appointments from John.
+Clara first appeared in the Michigan Methodist Protestant Annual Conference Minutes in 1871.
 That year John was appointed to Brockway, Michigan, and Clara was appointed to Flint River, Michigan.
 Clara also appears in the 1872 annual conference minutes, but a specific church is not listed.
 She is included under local pastors with appointments, so it’s possible she was a traveling evangelist that year.